JinhyunMSQ/preparing_hackathon/README.md

 # preparing_hackathon
-Creating "Todolist" app for recapitulate
+Creating "Todolist" app to recapitulate what has been learned so far